Is history really important?

 What good will taking history courses do me?

 For undergraduate students who do not major in history, history courses may be used

 to fulfill many of the general education requirements of the university.
 History courses are also an important component of such interdisciplinary programs

-as African and African American Studies (with which four members of our faculty are affiliated) and Women’s and Gender Studies (with which four members of our faculty are affiliated).
+as African and African American Studies and Women’s and Gender Studies.

 If you become a serious student of history you will learn how to do research (the

 literal meaning of the Greek word historia) by analyzing primary documents, accepting no one’s authority as gospel truth but